kiwanami/emacs-epc/readme.md

 - python-epc : Python implementation
   - http://python-epc.readthedocs.org/en/latest/

 The current status is beta.
-This library needs more applications and should be confirmed the API stability and implementation robustness.
+This library needs more applications to confirm stability of the API and robustness of the implementation.

 ## Applications